NForza/Cyrus/README.md

 }
 ```

 Command handlers must return either `CommandResult` or `Task<CommandResult>`.
-Events are dispatched through the system via an event bus, and you can use a local bus or integrate with an external event bus using [MassTransit](https://masstransit.io/).
+Returned events are dispatched through the system via an event bus, and you can use a local bus or integrate with an external event bus using [MassTransit](https://masstransit.io/).

 The conventions for command handlers are as follows: